Large deviations in the quantum quasi-1D jellium: Top-level proof of the main result

 \subsection{Lower semicontinuity}

 Our main results of this subsection are

 \begin{proposition}[Existence of the energy density] If $\ent(P) < \ff$, then the limit \eqref{wDef1} exists. \end{proposition}

 \begin{proposition}[Lower semicontinuity of free energy] The free energy $\mc F$ in \eqref{free energy} is lower semicontinuous. \end{proposition} {In order to prove these propositions, we will leverage that $\tH_{\La_N}$ over increasing regions $\{\La_N\}_N$ is `close' to being super-additive.
-The biggest obstacle to super-additivity is the possibility of configurations having many highly fluctuating Brownian bridges which cross the boundaries of the regions $\{\La_N\}$.
-We first present two lemmas which will make use of the following $x$-{\it range} functional of a bridge $b = \bigl((b_x(t), b_y(t))\bigr)_{t \le \b}$ seen from its starting point: \be \psi(b):= \max_{t\le \b} \big|b_x(t) - b_x(0)\big|. \ee The following two lemmas provide bounds on the configurations which are the worst offenders in crossing boundaries.} \begin{lemma}[$\Th$ contains most configurations] Let $I_1, \dots, I_k \su \R$ be distinct intervals with integer endpoints and of length $R \ge 1$.
+The biggest obstacle to super-additivity is the possibility of configurations having many highly fluctuating Brownian bridges which cross the boundaries of the regions $\{\La_N\}$. \tcb{For a bridge $b = \bigl(b(t)\bigr)_{t \le \b}$, let us denote by $b_x(t)$ and $b_y(t)$, the spatial coordinates $x\in\R$ and $y\in D$, respectively, of the Brownian bridge at time $t$.} We first present two lemmas which will make use of the following $x$-{\it range} functional of a bridge $b$ seen from its starting point: \be \psi(b):= \max_{t\le \b} \big|b_x(t) - b_x(0)\big|. \ee \tcb{This quantity is one of the main players in the proof of our main result.
+In particular, we stress that the bound $-\log (\mathbb P(|\psi(b)| > r )) \approx cr^2$ will be the key to handling fast Brownian bridges.} The following two lemmas provide bounds on the configurations which are the worst offenders in crossing boundaries.} \begin{lemma}[$\Th$ contains most configurations] Let \tcb{$k \ge 1$} and $I_1, \dots, I_k \su \R$ be distinct intervals with integer endpoints and of length $R \ge 1$.
 For every $\CC \in \Conf(\La_N)$,

 \end{lemma}

 \begin{lemma}[Bound on Brownian bridge $x$-ranges] Let $P\in \mc P_s$ with $\ent(P) < \ff$. {There exists $c > 0$, not depending on $P$, such that for all $\z > 1$ \be \sup_{\substack{\La \su S \\ |\La| > 0}} \frac1{|\La|}\E_{P_\La}\Big[ \sum_{b \in \CC}(\psi(b)^{7/6} - \z)_+\Big] \le (c+\ent(P))\z^{-5/8}. \ee} \end{lemma}